qctrl/python-cirq/README.md

-The aim of the Q-CTRL Cirq Adapter package is to provide export functions allowing users to deploy established error-robust quantum control protocols from the open literature and defined in Q-CTRL Open Controls on on Google Quantum devices and simulators.
+The aim of the Q-CTRL Cirq Adapter package is to provide export functions allowing users to deploy established error-robust quantum control protocols from the open literature and defined in Q-CTRL Open Controls on Google quantum hardware and simulators.

 Anyone interested in quantum control is welcome to contribute to this project.